 Stool sample.
 This checks for bacteria and parasites that may cause diarrhea.

 Stool samples for occult blood.
 Occult blood cannot be seen.
 It is only found using a special solution that turns blue when it comes into contact with blood.
 If blood is found, there may be inflammation in the GI (gastrointestinal) tract.

 Lactose breath hydrogen test.
-This test is done to see if your child can’t digest lactose (is lactose intolerant).
+This test is done to see if your child can’t digest lactose, or is lactose intolerant.
 Lactose is a sugar found in milk and milk products.